AMTE 2025, Reno

 The MI-AMTE Nominations and Elections Committee is seeking nominations for candidates to fill four openings on the MI-AMTE Board of Directors beginning March 2026.

 Please take a moment to nominate yourself (visit the Member Area❖) or a colleague who you think would be great for one of the positions!
-Nominations are due by December 15th.
+The deadline for nominations has been extended to Jan.
+9, 2026.

 CAC 2026 Call for Proposals

-Dr. Francis Su has been confirmed as the keynote speaker for CAC 2026 at Wayne State University on March 14, 2026.
-We look forward to seeing you there!
+Dr. Francis Su is this year’s keynote speaker.
+We look forward to seeing you for CAC 2026 at Wayne State University on March 14, 2026!

 ‘Human Flourishing’ Reading Groups (early 2026)